 This look stayed fairly consistent through 1950, with slim hips, slightly padded shoulders, and very tailored lines.

 There is a lot of misinformation floating around about how to date Lilli Ann suits according to their labels, for good reason.
 First, there were years when they were transitioning and used more than one type of label, so it’s difficult to say that a certain label was the only one used between this date and that.
 Second, their 50s suits often had strong shoulders and peplums, and so many years later these two things have almost become fashion shorthand for the 1940s.
 This isn’t a huge problem, except when sellers mistakenly market a demonstrably 1950s suit as a rare early 1940s example and use that fact to justify an even higher price than normal.
-So, in general, these are the labels of Lilli Ann suits from the 1940s (with the exception of the Original by Jean labels and possibly another one used from 1943-1945):
+So, in general, these are the labels of Lilli Ann suits from the 1940s:

 That’s it, with the exception of an even earlier label that hasn’t been well documented and the Lilli Annette label for the petite line, which looks the same as this one but says “Lilli Annette Diminutive” and was used from about 1953 to 1956.
 Any other labels that reference Paris were not used until the mid- to late-1950s.
 In June of 1940, Paris was occupied by German Nazi forces and was effectively cut off from the rest of the world in terms of fashion, and it wasn’t until well after WWII that Schuman would begin working with French fabric mills or trying to promote American fashion in Paris, something I’ll talk more about in the next post in this series.
-If you see a label like this that says “Paris – San Francisco” it is a later label and not from the 1940s, a time when, partially because of the war, California fashions were in vogue and it was more important and relevant to include California on the label than Paris.
+If you see a label like the one below that says “Paris – San Francisco” it is a later label and not from the 1940s, a time when, partially because of the war, California fashions were in vogue and it was more important and relevant to include California on the label than Paris.